Lonvih/Subtitles-controller-for-youtube/README.md

 # An extension of chrome.
 I'm not native english speaker.
-Usually, i'll watching youtube video to practice my english skills, especially listening skill.
-That's why i am develop this extension.
+Usually, im always practice my english skills from youtube videos, especially listening skill.
+That's why i was developed this extension.
 It's still working in progress.
 If you have anything suggestions, you can open an issue.

 # How to install
 - Download this repo.